rdf-elixir/rdf-ex/README.md

 true
 ```

 Note: Although you can create any XSD datatype by using the resp.
-URI with the `datatype` option of `RDF.Literal.new`, not all of them support the validation and conversion behaviour of `RDF.Literal`s and the `value` field simply contains the initially given value unvalidated and unconverted.
+IRI with the `datatype` option of `RDF.Literal.new`, not all of them support the validation and conversion behaviour of `RDF.Literal`s and the `value` field simply contains the initially given value unvalidated and unconverted.